ibbles/LearningUnreal/Enum.md

-An enum is a compile-time list of named elements.
+An enum is a compile-time list of named values.
-Each element is an integer, starting from 0 and counting up.
+Each value is an integer, by default starting from 0 and counting up.
 Regular C++ enums are a bit more flexible, but Unreal Header Tool imposes some restrictions.
 The number of elements is returned by the `Get number of entries in <ENUM>` node.
 Select a random enum element with `Random Integer in Range` and `Get number of entries in <ENUM>` - 1, convert the random Integer to Byte, then finally `Literal enum <ENUM>`.